-- 1) Abandoned vessel.
-Any hulk, derelict, wreck, or parts of any vessel sunk, beached, or allowed to remain in an unseaworthy or dilapidated condition within the District for a period longer than 30 days without a watchman or other person stationed upon or near, and in charge of the vessel. - 2) Active Commercial Fishing Vessel means any commercial fishing vessel which does produce revenues of \$500 (five hundred dollars) or more is considered "active" for the next thirty (30) days. - 3) Anchor or anchoring.
+Abandoned vessel.
+Any hulk, derelict, wreck, or parts of any vessel sunk, beached, or allowed to remain in an unseaworthy or dilapidated condition upon state tidelands for a period longer than 30 days without a watchman or other person stationed upon or near, and in charge of the vessel.

+- 4)2) Active Commercial Fishing Vessel\means any commercial fishing vessel which can produce revenues of \$500 (five hundred dollars) or more is considered "active" for the next thirty (30) days. - 3) Anchor or anchoring.
 The use of weights, chains, cables, hooks, and other devices suspended from a vessel for the purpose of making a vessel reasonably stationary on the surface by providing a drag on the sea floor.
 Anchors are taken onboard the vessel when it gets underway. - 4) Anchorage area.
-An area of water overlying the tidelands of the District designated by the Board as a location for the anchoring of certain classes of vessels for particular periods of time. - 5) Berth.
-The act or condition of tying or making fast to or otherwise docking adjacent to any dock, slip, wharf, pier, landing or other related structure. - 6) Berthing arrangement.
+An area of water overlying the tidelands of the District designated by the Board as a location for the anchoring of certain classes of vessels for particular periods of time. - 5) Berth... means means-The act or condition of tying or making fast to or otherwise docking adjacent to any docks, slips, wharveswharf, piers, mooring-landing and or other related structured related facilities. - 2)6) Berthing arrangement.
 That condition wherein the owner or master of a vessel has sought and been given permission to berth within the harbor.
 Berths assigned on a day-to-day basis are "transient" berths.
 Berths assigned on a month-to-month basis are "temporary" berths.
 Berths assigned in the expectation that the assignee will remain for an extended period are "assigned" berths.
-An assigned berth is an assignment to a berth granted by the District and giving the assignee the right to the preferential use of the berth described in the permit. - 7) Board means the Board of Harbor Commissioners of the Crescent City Harbor District. - 8) Camp means to pitch, erect, maintain, sleep in or occupy camp facilities temporarily or to use camping equipment for the purpose of cooking, sleeping and/or living accommodation. - Camp Facilities means and includes, but is not limited to; tents, huts, other temporary shelters, trailers, Recreational Vehicles and vehicles. - 9) Camping Equipment means and includes, but is not limited to, collapsible shelters, cots, pillows, mattresses, sleeping bags, blankets, tarps and cooking instruments. - 10) Commercial fishing vessel means a vessel engaged in fishing as its primary commercial activity.
-A commercial fishing vessel must be licensed to participate in a
+An assigned berth is an assignment to a berth granted by the District and giving the assignee the right to the preferential use of the berth described in the permit. - 3) Board means. t∓he Board of Harbor Commissioners of the Crescent City Harbor District.